Navigating the Emotional Landscape of Wedding Planning

 When the Shift Begins

 For many couples, things feel different from the very start.
+Sometimes the tension begins when:

-someone expected to be asked into a particular role and wasn’t
+Someone expected to be asked into a particular role and wasn’t.

-a close friend assumed they would be more involved
+A close friend assumed they would be more involved.

-family members had a very different idea of what your wedding “should” look like
+Family members had a very different idea of what your wedding “should” look like.

+Often, it’s not one moment, but a series of small interactions that slowly change the dynamic.
 Other times, it shows up later during planning conversations, around guest lists, traditions, budgets, or decisions that feel deeply personal to you, but symbolic to others.

 What can be most unsettling is that these moments don’t always come with open conversations.
 Instead, the change shows up quietly.